Census Dots

 Native American/Other

-Of the 913 places in Minnesota, Lake Shore is the 350th most populous.
+Lake Shore is ranked the 353rd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Shore was ranked the 350th most populous place in the 2020 Census.

 Lake Shore's White Population